zandax online course logo

 Even if you close the exact same number of deals per month, you will be making more money if you can improve your average deal value.
 This includes Upselling, Cross-selling and ways to get around discounting etc. By bettering your Upselling and Cross-selling abilities, this can be used in future deals so that profits head in the right direction.

 In addition, most organizations have pricing models that have greater profits being made from additional features.
 For example, the base car model might be selling at a certain percentage Gross Profit (GP), but it can't be too high, as they are having to compete with other manufacturers.
-But things like high profile tyres, sports packs, different touches and pain finishes all have a far higher GP built in.
+But things like high profile tires, sports packs, different touches and pain finishes all have a far higher GP built in.
 Which means better commissions in most organizations!

 Although this can help people at any stage of a sales career, this tip often makes the biggest impact on people that are already quite experienced in sales.
 They are already closing a good number of sales, so the higher average is being played out over a greater number of deals.
-So many people that look to go from experience sales people to really professional sales people look at how they can improve here.
+So many people that look to go from experience sales people to really professional sales people look at how they can improve with this course.

 4. Don't waste time and why planning properly is imperative